 I have worked with people from diverse backgrounds and with a variety of experiences.
 For example, I have counselled people experiencing panic attacks, anxiety and depression; people who have been bereaved and individuals who are experiencing relationship difficulties.
 I have worked with survivors of sexual abuse and violence and people who are hearing voices.
 Also, I have worked with people suffering from addiction, issues concerning sexuality and gender identity.
 As you see, many concerns that cause us pain and discomfort.
 Through our work together, we will explore ways that you may become more fully and authentically yourself; whatever you conceive that to be.

-I have run psychodrama groups as well as working with individuals.
-In my 1:1 work I can bring my knowledge of psychodrama techniques if it feels like something you are interested in or would like to know more about.
+I run groups as well as working with individuals.
+In all my work I can bring my knowledge of psychodrama techniques if it feels like something you are interested in or would like to know more about.

 I have practiced in a range of therapeutic settings since 2003.
 I work with individuals and groups.
-Now I work in private practice in Sheffield and at two voluntary organisations where I specialise in trauma.
+Now I work in private practice in Sheffield and at SRASAC where I mainly work with clients on how trauma impacts their lives.

 I know how hard it can be to seek counselling and I commend your courage in coming this far.
 I look forward to welcoming you.